lucques/conjin/doc/design_decisions.md

 # Design Decisions (detailed version)
 Some design decisions are taken as follows.
-- Publishing new content should be extremely easy: Create new dir.
-Create `index.php`.
+- Publishing new content should be extremely easy: Create new dir `new-page`.
+Create `new-page/index.php`.
 Run `/preprocess/`.
 Done.
 No build steps.
 - PHP
     - Advantages:
         - Easy deployment